 Honda Accord Review

-Most reviewers think the 2015 Honda Accord’s standard four-cylinder engine provides strong acceleration and good highway passing power, while an available V6 engine earns praise for making the Accord feel particularly swift.
-The base Honda Accord comes standard with a six-speed manual transmission.
-An automatic transmission is available, which most critics say is surprisingly responsive in the four-cylinder Accord.
+A four-cylinder engine comes standard in the 2015 Honda Accord and critics say it delivers powerful acceleration and good passing muscle on the highway.
+They note the optional V6 engine makes the Accord feel especially swift.
+A six-speed manual transmission is standard on the base Honda Accord; test drivers say the optional automatic transmission is pleasantly responsive when mated to the four-cylinder engine.
 According to the EPA, the 2015 Accord LX sedan gets 27/36 mpg city/highway with the automatic transmission, which is very good for the class.
 The Accord’s composed ride impresses most test drivers, as does its agility around corners.
 However, a few are disappointed with its numb steering.

-The 2015 Honda Accord comes in sedan and coupe body styles.
-Critics report that the Accord’s interior is well-built, with first-rate materials and attractive styling.
-The Accord draws praise for its simple audio and climate controls, and for the sedan’s spacious rear seat.
-The Accord sedan’s trunk size meets class expectations, but the rear seat only folds down in one piece.
-Critics report that most of the Accord’s rivals have a split-folding rear seat, which allows them to accommodate rear-seat passengers and long cargo items.
+The 2015 Honda Accord is available in two body styles: sedan and coupe.
+The Accord's interior is well-constructed, appealingly styled, and made with high-end materials, reviewers say.
+They especially like its user-friendly audio and climate controls.
+Critics find the rear seat particularly roomy in the sedan but note it only folds down in one piece.
+They report that most of the Accord’s rivals have a split-folding rear seat, which allows them to accommodate rear-seat passengers and long cargo items.
 Standard features include a USB port, Bluetooth, hands-free text messaging, a rearview camera, dual-zone automatic climate control and an infotainment system with an 8-inch display and Pandora integration.
 Available features include leather upholstery, power-adjustable heated front seats, a moonroof, navigation, adaptive cruise control, forward collision warning, lane departure warning, a passenger-side blind spot camera, push-button start and a seven-speaker audio system with satellite radio and a touch-screen display.

 - "The 2015 Honda Accord earns top honors in the midsize sedan class with its well-rounded mix of excellent packaging, superb fuel economy and rewarding performance." -- Edmunds